STUDY RELIGION IN BOSTON | hub of interreligious theological education

 Dean, Boston College School of Theology & Ministry

-Interim Chair, Professor of Religion, Boston University Graduate Program in Religion
+Chair, Professor of Religion and History, Boston University Graduate Program in Religion

 Theodore Hickman-Maynard